zwierski/croquemADAme-datastory/index.md

 The importance of using tags makes a lot of sense with regards to YouTube's search engine: although they are barely visible to viewers, tags help categorise the video and will make it more likely to appear in the search results of a related query.

 Let's now take a look at the average duration of the videos.
-We found that successfull channels have videos slightly shorter than other channels.
+We found that successfull channels have videos slightly longer than other channels.

-As you can see unsuccessfull channels have videos that on average are three minutes longer.
-From the buzzing channels we can conclude that a duration between four to eight minutes is the one that works best!
+As you can see unsuccessfull channels have videos that on average are three minutes shorter.
+From the buzzing channels we can conclude that a duration of around eight minutes is the one that works best!

 TODO: add boxplot for the mean duration, i couldnt render the "pretty" ones, only the regulars